-Disabling an alerting policy prevents the policy from triggering (or resolving) incidents, but it doesn't stop Stackdriver from evaluating the policy conditions and recording the results.
+Disabling an alerting policy prevents the policy from triggering (or resolving) incidents, but it doesn't stop Cloud Monitoring from evaluating the policy conditions and recording the results.

 Suppose the monitored process is down for 20 minutes for maintenance.
 If you restart the process and re-enable the alerting policy immediately, it recognizes that the process hasn't been up for the last 5 minutes and opens an incident.

-Alerting policies, particularly those with metric-absence or “less than” threshold conditions, can appear on the Alerting > Incidents page to have triggered prematurely or incorrectly.
+Alerting policies, particularly those with metric-absence or “less than” threshold conditions, can appear on the Incidents pane of the Alerting window, and appear to have triggered prematurely or incorrectly.

 This occurs when there is a gap in the data, but it isn't always easy to identify such gaps.
 Sometimes the gap is obscured, and sometimes it is corrected.